Solving the Teukolsky equation with physics-informed neural networks: Results

 In order to assess the quality of the QNMs generated from the PINN for parameter estimation (mass, spin, amplitude and phase) of a ringing astrophysical black hole detection, we can produce ringdown waveforms as damped sinusoid strain signals of the form

-Above, $h_0$ and $\phi$ are an initial amplitude and phase determined by the particular perturbation.
+for every set of $(l,m,n)$.
+Above, $h_0$ and $\phi$ are an initial amplitude and phase determined by the particular perturbation, which in Figure \ref{fig:Waveform} we choose to be $10^{-21}$ and 0 respectively.
 The frequency $f$ and damping rate $\tau$ for a black hole of mass $M$ are computed respectively from the real and imaginary parts of $\omega$ as

 For each mass and spin configuration, we produce two waveforms using the $\omega$ values respectively computed by the PINN and the Python library \texttt{pykerr}, which uses the tabulated values from \cite{Berti:2005ys} available at the GRIT Ringdown website \cite{GRIT}.